 A remote marketplace provider does not have to be permitted and start collecting and remitting until the marketplace meets the $500,000 threshold or otherwise is engaged in business in the Texas - the same as any other seller.

-The single local tax rate is an alternative local tax rate that can be used by remote sellers only, unless the remote seller is a remote marketplace provider (The single local tax rate is not available to any marketplace providers).
+The single local tax rate is an alternative local tax rate that can be used by remote sellers only.
+The single local tax rate is not available to any marketplace providers.
 The single local tax rate for the period of Oct.
 1, 2019 through Dec.
 31, 2019 is 1.75 percent.
 We will compute the single local tax rate prior to the beginning of each calendar year and publish it in the Texas Register.

 A remote seller may elect to use the single local tax rate in place of the actual local use tax rate for a particular location.
 If so, the remote seller must notify the Comptroller’s office in writing of its election using Form 01-799, Remote Seller’s Intent to Elect or Revoke Use of Single Local Use Tax Rate (PDF) and submitting by email to email@example.com or mail to the Account Maintenance Division.
 The mailing address is:Comptroller of Public Accounts